D-Jeffrey/gedcom-to-visualmap/gedcom-to-map/render/README.md

 # render Module

 This module provides export and rendering utilities for visualizing GEDCOM data, including KML generation, Folium-based mapping, and reference handling.
+All exporters and renderers now require service objects for configuration, state, and progress tracking (see `services.py`).

 ## Key Features

 - **KML Export:** Generate KML files for use in Google Earth, MyMaps, ArcGIS Earth, and other GIS tools.
 - **Folium/HTML Export:** Create interactive HTML maps using Folium, with support for clustering, heatmaps, and timeline visualization.
 - **Name Processing:** Utilities for name normalization, comparison, and soundex, all via the `NameProcessor` class.
-- **Summary Statistics:** Generate CSV and summary files for places, geocoding, and birth/death heatmaps.
+- **Summary Statistics:** Generate CSV and summary files for places, geocoding, and birth/death heatmaps; outputs are written alongside the input GEDCOM.
 - **Reference Handling:** Manage references and links between people, places, and events.

 ## Main Classes & Functions